juliamertz/github/readme.md

 ## Usage

-1. Make sure you have the [Stylus](https://github.com/openstyles/stylus) browser extension installed, then Visit [this link](https://github.com/jorismertz/github-rosepine/raw/master/rose-pine.user.css)
+1. Make sure you have the [Stylus](https://github.com/openstyles/stylus) browser extension installed, then visit [this link](https://github.com/jorismertz/github-rosepine/raw/master/rose-pine.user.css)
 2. Configure your preferred accent color and theme variant
 3. Click install on the top left